MooersLab/pymolshortcuts4rna/README.md

 The shortcut is listed on the top.

-#### CR: filled rings colored by sequence.
+### U8;CR: filled rings colored by sequence.

 There are no presets for nucleic acids under the **A** pulldown in the internal gui to the right.
+The CR shortcut provides a ribbon cartoon with filled rings.
+The nucleotides are colored by base sequence.

 ![U8CR](https://github.com/MooersLab/pymolshortcuts4RNA/blob/master/images/guiU8CR.png?raw=true "CR")

-#### FR: filled rings colored by element.
-BW: black and white cartoon for grayscale figures.
+### FR: filled rings colored by element and BW: black and white cartoon for grayscale figures

+The FR shortcut generates filled rings colored by atomic element.
+The BW shortcut renders a black and white cartoon that is useful when the use of color would be expensive or when used with a colored ligand to emphasize the ligand.

 ![U8FRBW](https://github.com/MooersLab/pymolshortcuts4RNA/blob/master/images/U8FRBW.png?raw=true "FR BW")

-#### Ambient occlusion variants.
+### Ambient occlusion variants.

 ![AOAOBWAOD](https://github.com/MooersLab/pymolshortcuts4RNA/blob/master/images/AOAOBWAOD.png?raw=true "AO BW AOD")

-#### Shortcuts for generating arrays of unit cells filled with symmetry mates.
+### Shortcuts for generating arrays of unit cells filled with symmetry mates.

 Crystal packing diagrams are particularly relevant to the stacking of double helices, which can stack end-on-end.